smiotti/liri-node-app/README.md

    * `movie-this` - This will search the OMDB API for a movie and render the following information about the movie to the command line:

-       * Title of the movie.
+       * Title of the movie
-       * Year the movie came out.
+       * Year the movie came out
-       * IMDB Rating of the movie.
+       * IMDB Rating of the movie
-       * Rotten Tomatoes Rating of the movie.
+       * Rotten Tomatoes Rating of the movie
-       * Country where the movie was produced.
+       * Country where the movie was produced
-       * Language of the movie.
+       * Language of the movie
-       * Plot of the movie.
+       * Plot of the movie
-       * Actors in the movie.
+       * Actors in the movie

         [Example: node liri movie-this Top Gun](screen_cap/liri_movie-this.GIF)